strantr/vuety/README.md

 ````

 ### Custom Decorators
-You can use the Vutey method to create custom decorators to perform logic upon the creation of new components.
+You can use the Vuety method to create custom decorators to perform logic upon the creation of new components.
 ```
 import { Vuety } from "vuety";
 ```